Mediterranean Shipping Company

-Mediterranean Shipping Company S.A., branded as MSC, is an international shipping line founded by Gianluigi Aponte in Italy in 1970.
-The company is owned by the Aponte family with its headquarters in the suburb of Champel, Geneva, Switzerland, since 1978.
-It is the world's largest container shipping company by both fleet size and cargo capacity, controlling 20% of global container capacity as of July 2024.
+Mediterranean Shipping Company S.A., branded as MSC, is an international shipping line part of MSC Group.
+It was founded by Italian entrepreneur Gianluigi Aponte and his wife Rafaela Aponte-Diamant in Italy in 1970.
+The company is owned by the Aponte-Diamant family with its headquarters in the suburb of Champel, Geneva, Switzerland, since 1978.
+It is the world's largest container shipping company by both fleet size and cargo capacity, controlling 21.2% of global container capacity as of November 2025.